Agriculture Management Technician

 • Flexibility to work in diverse environments

-• Good communication skills
+• Strong communication skills

-• Desire to positively impact the future
+• Desire to make a positive impact on the future of agriculture

 Career Area